MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/api/dynamics_usergroup_delete.md

 <!-- The sections marked with an EDIT_IS_REQUIRED require manual editing. -->
 # Delete userGroup

+> [!NOTE]
+> User groups are replaced with https://learn.microsoft.com/en-us/dynamics365/release-plan/2023wave1/smb/dynamics365-business-central/manage-user-permissions-using-security-groups and will be deprecated in version 25.
+See security group APIs (administration/resources/dynamics_securitygroups).

 Deletes a user group from [!INCLUDE[d365fin_long_md](../../includes/d365fin_long_md.md)].

 ## HTTP request